AppliedRecognition/Ver-ID-UI-iOS/README.md

 	<key>com.appliedrec.verid.apiSecret</key>
 	<string>[API secret]</string>
 	~~~
 1. ~~Your app's asset bundle must include [VerIDModels](https://github.com/AppliedRecognition/Ver-ID-Models/tree/b125fd172f4e24953c5b232f49f323ceb6a69b70).
 Clone the folder using Git instead of downloading the Zip archive.
-Your system must have [Git LFS](https://git-lfs.github.com) installed prior to cloning the folder.~~<br/><br/>**As of version 1.2.2 VerIDModels are packaged in the VerIDCore.framework on which the VerIDUI.framework depends.
-If you've been including the VerIDModels folder with your app you can now delete it from your project.**
+Your system must have [Git LFS](https://git-lfs.github.com) installed prior to cloning the folder.~~
-1. Open your project in Xcode.
+1. ~~Open your project in Xcode.
 In the top menu go to **File / Add Files to "Your project name"...** or press **⌥⌘A**.
 Select the cloned **VerIDModels** folder and tick the toggle **Create folder references for any added folders**.
-Press **Add**.
+Press **Add**.~~<br/><br/>**As of version 1.2.2 VerIDModels are packaged in the VerIDCore.framework on which the VerIDUI.framework depends.
+If you've been including the VerIDModels folder with your app you can now delete it from your project.**
 1. If your project is using [CocoaPods](https://cocoapods.org) for dependency management, open the project's **Podfile**.
 Otherwise make sure CocoaPods is installed and in your project's folder create a file named **Podfile** (without an extension).
 1. Let's assume your project is called **MyProject** and it has an app target called **MyApp**.
 Open the **Podfile** in a text editor and enter the following: